Azure/Mission-Critical/docs/design-methodology/Design-Areas.md

 - [Security](./Security.md)
 - [Operational Procedures](./Operational-Procedures.md)

-These 8 critical design areas will be explored at length within ensuing pages, for which critical review considerations and design recommendations are provided along with their broader design impact across other areas.
+These eight critical design areas will be explored at length within ensuing pages, for which critical review considerations and design recommendations are provided along with their broader design impact across other areas.
 Ultimately, the design areas are interrelated and decisions made within one area can impact or influence decisions across the entire design, so readers are encouraged to use the provided design guidance to navigate the key design decisions.

 [![AlwaysOn Design Areas](/docs/media/alwayson-design-areas.png "AlwaysOn Design Areas")](./Design-Areas.md)